 Mr. Malliki (interpretation): Thank you, Mr. Speaker.
-My colleague was asking as to when, I can't remember which section it was, but the minister had stated previously, Minister of Health had stated previously that there's not enough patients going through Rankin Inlet, but I don't believe that, and I know that my constituents have gone to Rankin Inlet, going to Rankin Inlet, so they're not enough patients to be seen in Rankin Inlet.
-So, that's just a comment.
+My colleague asked questions in the House during our last winter sitting, and I can't remember exactly when it was, but the former

+Minister of Health had stated previously that there are not enough patients travelling through Rankin Inlet.
+I don't believe that and I have seen and I have been told by my constituents that there are not enough medical clients going to Rankin Inlet to justify a boarding home in the community.
+That's just a comment.